Accessibility Tools

 What is the Rehabilitation Process?

-Irrespective of the treatment procedure, physical therapy and regular simple exercises are recommended to help restore function.
+Irrespective of the treatment procedures, physical therapy and regular simple exercises are recommended to help restore function.
+Also, your doctor may recommend post operative instructions.